 State of Michigan: Go to the State of Michigan website often to find many ways to volunteer

 Donate blood: As you may have heard, the need for blood is especially urgent.
 Please know that every effort is being made to keep donors safe.
 Schedule an appointment by going here or calling 616-774-2300.
-Trinity’s 2022 blood drives will take place on March 7, June 20, Sept 19, and December 5.
+Trinity hosts blood drives quarterly.
+The next blood drive at Trinity is December 5, 2022.

 Donate Basic Necessities: “In the Image” is not taking their usual donations during the Covid- 19 crisis but, by appointment, you may drop off items such as unopened personal hygiene products like shampoo and deodorant, brand new cleaning/disinfectant products, baby items like formula and diapers and other basic necessities.
 For details about requested items and how to schedule an appointment, click here to find out more about “Express Giving.”
 Financial donations are also greatly appreciated.